hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 = x.x.x =
 * Improvement: Buttons - Reduced the default number of buttons to 1 and updated the default styling.
-* Improvement: Buttons - Added alignment option to both child and parent block of buttons in block controls toolbar.
+* Improvement: Buttons - Added alignment options to both the child and parent blocks in the block controls toolbar.
-* Fix: Buttons - Fix FSE button color is different from theme color.
+* Fix: Buttons - Resolved an issue in which the button color would appear different from the theme color in FSE templates.

 = 2.6.6 - MONDAY, 12th JUNE 2023 =
 * Improvement: Global - Added support for Spectra One's preview options.